 I hope to be selected to complete an Oral and Maxillofacial Residency Program that will offer me a highly active and diverse training experience, dealing intensively with every aspect of oral and maxillofacial surgery.
-I feel strongly that my extensive professional experience - clinical, teaching and research - has prepared me for excellence in your program.
+I feel strongly that my extensive professional experience - clinical, teaching, and research - has prepared me for excellence in your program.

 Another highlight of my career was participating in a research project in Israel, working alongside XXXX, Head of Cardiology at the XXXX Medical Center.
 Most of our work was focused on documenting the natural closure of the foramen ovale to assist in the accurate diagnosis of congenital heart defects in neonates.
-I loved my research, especially informing nurses and parents about the project and reassuring them that the research was both meaningful and harmless to their infants.
+I loved my research, especially informing nurses and parents about the project and reassuring them that the research was necessary and harmless to their infants.
 During this period, I also learned a great deal about how the oral health of older children impacted their overall health.
 Repeatedly, l saw cases where life-saving cardiac surgery was postponed due to poor oral health.
-This was when I fell in love with dentistry.
+This was when I fell totally in love with dentistry.

 I thank you for considering my application.